HL7/C-CDA-Examples/Encounters/Discharge disposition/Readme.md

 ###Comments

 * This is an example of a hospitalization with discharge disposition.
 There are two examples to demonstrate sending only a local code, or a translation to a local code.
+The Discharge Disposition includes both the standard code and a local code.
+The Discharge Disposition Local code only includes a local code
 ###Custodian

 * Lisa Nelson (GitHub: lisarnelson)